HomeG0/F72_TBProduct_Femtosecond_Spectrocopy/README.md

 ## Instructions:

-1) Download all the files in this repo and save it in a single folder.
+1) Download all the files in this repo by clicking on "Code" on top-right corner and then on "Download zip" and then extract the zip file into a single folder.
-2) Replace _eg files with files obtained during F72 experiment.
-3) Open origin file (one with .opju extension)
+2) Move the files obtained during the experiment into this new folder and open the Origin file  (one with .opju extension).
-4) Rest intructions can be followed from with in the origin file.
+4) Rest intructions can be followed from within the origin file.